AchBenlakhdar/Speech-Recognition-System/README.md

 # Speech-Recognition-System

 This project allows you to make a Speech Recognition System using Python.
 Converting spoken words into text becomes easy with the use of the handful of packages mentioned bellow.
-I also added some features to the code such as playing songs on Youtube, showing the current date, and performing a Wikipedia Search by vocal commands.
+I also added some features to the code such as playing songs on Youtube, showing the current date, and performing a Wikipedia Search using vocal commands.

 Installation: